Griefed/ServerPackCreatorExampleAddon/README.md

 During the start of ServerPackCreator, all plugins are loaded and started.
 If you have anything you need to run then and there, use `public void start() {...}` and do your thing.

+For documentation about Pf4j, visit https://pf4j.org/

+If you have ideas and/or suggestions for improvements to the addon-system in ServerPackCreator, open an improvement-issue over at the ServerPackCreator [issues page](https://github.com/Griefed/ServerPackCreator/issues/new?assignees=Griefed&labels=enhancement&template=improvement.yml&title=%5BImprovement+request%5D%3A+)

 ## 2.1 Extensions

 One plugin can have multiple extensions.